Joseph Joos

-Joseph Joos (1878–1965) was a prominent German intellectual and politician.
-As a Member of Parliament in Weimar, Joseph Joos grew to become one of the leading voices of the Christian Democratic Union in Germany.
+Joseph Joos (13 November 1878 – 11 March 1965) was a prominent German intellectual and politician.
+As a Member of Parliament in Weimar, Joseph Joos grew to become one of the leading voices of the Centre Party in Germany.
 His convictions led him to become a political prisoner in the Dachau concentration camp from 1941 to 1945.
 After World War II, Joseph Joos became a close advisor to West Germany's Chancellor Konrad Adenauer.